jasonaaronwilson/omni-c/README.md

 ## Status

+* (2026-07-19) we are now running some large tests on both OS-X and Linux via "roci" build files.
 * (2026-07-08) Our first builds with OS-X (darwin/ARM) are now working!
 Most of the recent work has been on cleanup plus the roci project, a built-in dynamic language (similar to Scheme or Lua with